-The electric power industry, our legacy to future generations, Prof. Milenko Dželetović, PhD, on current challenges faced by EPS10.
-December 2012. / Uncategorized
+The electric power industry, our legacy to future generations, Prof. Milenko Dželetović, PhD, on current challenges faced by EPS, Uncategorized

 EPS is of critical importance to the country’s ezeconomic development given that more than 60% percent of generated electricity is consumed by households.
 This implies that once the industry and economy recover, we will certainly experience problems with electricity supply.

 The growth in energy consumption and lack of investments in the energy and mining sector for over 20 years on the one hand, and a systemic corruption on the other, plunged Serbia into economic and energy crisis.
 This is one of the reasons why I advocate, from the standpoint of economics but also of politics, that energy and mining system should be transformed from a neglected sector into a viable sector that would meet the needs of future generations.
 In the interview for our magazine, Milenko Dželetović, an associate professor at the Educons University in Sremska Kamenica and a vice-rector for Finance affairs, used these words to describe a current position of the “Electric Power Industry of Serbia”, the most valuable public enterprise in our country.

 In the past year, the electric power system of Serbia has shown an outstanding vitality.
 In spite of extremely low temperature, it managed to maintain record-breaking production levels for weeks.
 During the last summer’s unprecedented draught and low inflows, it also managed to meet all large demands of consumers.
 These facts demonstrate that we lack new production facilities.
 How to respond to these challenges?